ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/2022 07 25 Monday Class Instructions.md

 broadcast [move updraft v]

 Why a broadcast, instead of just putting the code here?
 Because then it will act on both the updraft AND the clone at the same time.
-This stack is only working on the mother (we deleted the leftover clones at the top...).
+This stack is only working on the mother
+{because we deleted the leftover clones at the top...}

 2. Before we do the code to move the updraft and its shadow, let's make the shadow clone look right.
 To control the shadow-clone one of these blocks: